nickpts/Ventura/README.md

 // seed stream
 var stream = new FileStream("seed", FileMode.OpenOrCreate);

-// instantiate and read seed
-using (var prng = RNGVenturaServiceProviderFactory.Create(stream))
+// instantiate rng and reads seed using var prng = RNGVenturaServiceProviderFactory.Create(stream);

-{
-    // get a random number from 0 to 10
-    int randomNumber = prng.Next(0, 10);
+// get a random number from 0 to int randomNumber = prng.Next(0, 10);
-} // new seed will be written to stream.
+// new seed will be written to stream at end of using scope
 ```
 ## How to run
 Prints a random number from 1 to 10, reads/writes seed to seed.bin